 What Does ATV Riding Mean?

 Technically speaking, you are ATV riding any time you operate an ATV, whether hauling firewood or as a means of transport out to your favorite hunting grounds.
-But that is typically not what people have in mind when they use this expression.
+But that is typically not what people consider when they use this expression.

 When someone asks you if you want to go ATV riding, they usually refer to some form of recreational ATV riding, such as organized close-course riding in groups or trail riding alone on a touring model or in a group of other ATVs.

-But, they could also be referring to other forms of riding, such as dune bashing if you live near a desert or rock crawling in the mountains.
+But they could also refer to other riding forms, such as dune bashing if you live near a desert or rock crawling in the mountains.

 Note that the correct term for operating an ATV is ATV riding and not ATV driving.